-Shawn Mendes takes a turn on the Emporio Armani runway
+Milan menswear designers focus shows on millennials

 While New York and London’s commitment to menswear has waned, Milan remains true to the segment that fuels Italian exports.
 Of the 9 billion euros ($10 billion) in menswear revenues last year, 64 percent were cashed in abroad — a higher percentage than womenswear at 61 percent of 13 billion euros ($14.5 billion).

-Just the format is changing.
+Just the format is shifting.
 More designers are showing menswear alongside womenswear, with many like Gucci and Bottega Veneta waiting for the September round.
 And a number of fashion houses, including Missoni and Etro, have opted for presentations, while yet others are in a creative transition.

 Highlights from the first day of menswear previews in Milan for next spring and summer on Saturday: